Farnsworth-Munsell 100 Hue Test

 The Ishihara test is a pass/fail screening for red-green deficiency using pseudoisochromatic plates.
 The FM 100 Hue test measures the precision of your hue discrimination across the full spectrum, producing a continuous score rather than a binary result.
 It can detect subtler deficits and acquired conditions.

 Yes.
-Research shows peak performance occurs around age 19, with scores forming a U-shaped curve — both younger children and older adults tend to score higher (worse).
+Research shows peak performance occurs around age 19, with scores forming a U-shaped curve.
+Both younger children and older adults tend to score higher (worse).
 Blue-yellow discrimination declines more noticeably after age 40.
-There is no significant difference between sexes.

 Yes.
 The test supports both drag-and-drop and tap-to-swap interactions.
 On touch devices, tap one chip to select it, then tap another to swap their positions.
 For best results, use a tablet or desktop with an accurately calibrated display.

 The circular diagram maps your error score for each chip around the Munsell color circle.
 Spikes radiating outward indicate regions where you misplaced chips.
-A cluster of errors in one zone (e.g., blue-purple) suggests reduced discrimination in that specific hue region, which may correspond to a known deficiency axis.
+A cluster of errors in one zone suggests reduced discrimination in that specific hue region.

-Research indicates that first retests often show improvement due to familiarity with the task, but subsequent attempts yield stable scores.
+First retests often show improvement due to familiarity with the task, but subsequent attempts yield stable scores.
 If you scored poorly, ensure your screen brightness and ambient lighting are appropriate before retesting.
-Fatigue and rushed attempts can also inflate scores.